• Skip to primary navigation

 Vanilla Milkshake

-Nothing is better than a thick, creamy vanilla milkshake.
+Nothing is better than a thick, creamy classic vanilla milkshake.
 Now, you can make the best milkshake of your life to keep you cool all summer long!
+You only need 3 ingredients and a few of my best tips and recommendations to make the perfect milkshake.

 hero shot of milkshake on marble coaster

-Milkshakes are one of the greatest ways to end your day.
-Nothing beats a cold, creamy shake after a long day.
-I wanted to share this vanilla milkshake because it is the perfect blank canvas for adding in any of your favorite flavor combinations.
+Milkshakes are one of the greatest ways to make your day amazing.
+Nothing beats a cold, creamy shake after a long hot summer day.
+I wanted to share this creamy vanilla milkshake because it is perfect on its own and is also the perfect blank canvas for adding in any of your favorite flavor combinations.

 adding ice cream to blender

-• Vanilla ice cream - Since this is a simple recipe, I highly recommend using premium vanilla ice cream.
+• Vanilla ice cream - Since this is a simple recipe, I highly recommend using good-quality ice cream.
+This is a great opportunity to use my recipe for vanilla ice cream.
 The better and more nuanced the flavor of the ice cream you use, the better your drink will be!

 • Vanilla - Even though we use vanilla ice cream to get some vanilla flavor, I like to add a touch more vanilla to ramp up the flavor a bit more.
-You can use extract, vanilla bean paste, or if you want to be fancy, fresh vanilla beans.
+Even a half teaspoon vanilla extract can make a big impact.
+You can use extract, vanilla bean paste, or if you want to be fancy, fresh vanilla beans

 adding milk and vanilla to blender with ice cream